Web Scraping Glassdoor can provide you with some insights like what salary should one expect when applying for a job.

 In this post, we learned to scrape Glassdoor and store the data in a CSV file.
 We later discovered a way to scrape all the pages for any given location.
 Now, you can create your logic and scrape Glassdoor but this was a pretty straightforward way to scrape it.

-I have two more tutorials on Scraping Indeed Job Portal with Python & Scraping LinkedIn Jobs using Python.
-You can check it out too!!
+I have more tutorials on Scraping Indeed Job Portal with Python, Scraping LinkedIn Jobs using Python & Scraping Google Jobs using Nodejs.
+You can check them out too!!

 Of course, I would recommend a Web Scraping API if you are planning to scrape it at scale.
 With a normal script without proxy rotation, you will be blocked in no time and your data pipeline will be stuck.
 For scraping millions of such postings you can always use Scrapingdog.